petebunting/Sfm/README.rst

 - this script is an internal option in DronePIMs.sh

+**TawnyBatch.py**

+- This processes mosaic data in tiles/chunks in preparation for using ossim for a near-seamless mosaic

+- this script is an internal option in DronePIMs.sh

 **MicMac-LocalChantierDescripteur.xml**
 - This is a local descriptor of the camera in the C-Astral Bramor - alter the params for your own camera